antoniospg/S3D-ASSIGNMENT/README.md

 ![Overview](img/scene/map.png)

 The terrain was made using the Unity Terrain Tool, starting from a plane, the terrain was raised/lowed with different brushes with different sizes, creating patterns for the mountains in the corners and the trails in the middle.
+All of playable area was raised softly, the places outside the trails are filled with trees and dead grass.

 ![Overview](img/scene/terrain.png)

-You can paint trees onto a Terrain similar to painting heighmaps, the 3D models of the past assingment were used here, painting the areas with trees and dead grass.
-Although these are 3D models Unity uses optimizations like billboarding for distant Trees to maintain good performance.
+You can paint trees onto a Terrain similar to painting heighmaps, the 3D models of the past assingment were used here, to paint the areas with trees and dead grass.
+Although these are 3D models, Unity uses optimizations like billboarding for distant Trees to maintain good performance.

-To add a dark atmosphere to the forest, the skybox was changed to a dark-gray and the directional lighting of the Sun with a intensity value lowed to ensure the use of the flashlight.
+To add a dark atmosphere to the forest, the skybox was changed to a dark-gray and the directional lighting of the Sun had it's intensity value lowed to ensure the use of the flashlight.
 Besides that, a dark fog was added to mask billboarding and fading trees, as well as contribute to the dark atmosphere.
-The last feature was the shader of the tree's materials, it was choosen the nature tree soft occlusion bark to use features like ambient occlusion, besides that this showed performance problems and bugs, especially when illuminated with the flashlight.
+The last feature was the shader of the tree's materials, it was choosen the nature tree soft occlusion bark to use features like ambient occlusion, the bad thing of the shader are performance problems and bugs, especially when trees are illuminated with the flashlight.

  ![Overview](img/scene/ambient.png)